bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   ansible all -m ping

 Also, it is possible to gather **facts**.
 Facts are dynamic variables, accessible only when Ansible is running on the target.
-Facts provides live information about the target: it's running kernel, it's linux distribution, network or cpu information, etc.
+Facts provides live information about the target: it's running kernel, it's Linux distribution, network or cpu information, etc.

 .. code-block:: bash